Skip to main content

 The free plan must remain financially sustainable.
 A check every 5 minutes represents around 8,600 HTTP requests per month per monitor.
 With 5 monitors per free account, the infrastructure cost stays manageable while still covering the real needs of a freelancer or a small team (homepage, API, payment page, blog, customer dashboard).

-If your need exceeds 5 monitors, contact us to discuss a custom plan or an extended quota for open source and nonprofit projects.
+If your need exceeds 5 monitors, move to Starter or reach out for an extended quota dedicated to open source and nonprofit projects.

 European hosting and data sovereignty